 General Procedure Steps for Auricular Hematoma Drainage:

 1) Gather the necessary equipment and make sure there is appropriate lighting.

 2) Ensure adequate exposure and place patient in the supine position with the head of the bed elevated.

-3) The patients head should be turned so that the unaffected ear is facing towards the stretcher and the effected ear is towards the ceiling.
+3) The patients head should be turned so that the unaffected ear is facing towards the stretcher and the affected ear is towards the ceiling.

 4) Supplies should consist of an 11 blade or 15 blade scalpel and/or an 18-gauge needle with a 10 cc syringe, suction canister, tubing and suctioning instrument (Frasier), a hemostat, toothed forceps, suture supplies with scissors, bolster material, local anesthetic, and local skin cleansing material.